dchosnek/card-blaster-backend/README.md

 An optional query parameter named `max` with a default value of 25 controls how many entries are returned.

+### `user/rooms`

+Returns a number of Webex spaces (rooms) that the user is a member of in order of `lastactivity`.

+An optional query parameter named `max` with a default value of 500 controls how many entries are returned.

 ## Images

 ### `images/`